 Notes: This figure displays cumulative distributions of confidence in recall of past (Panel A) and expectations of future (Panel B) realizations of the exchange rate among firms (solid lines) and among respondents from Wave 1 of the household survey (dashed lines).
-Households and firms are asked the identical question on a scale ranging from "very uncertain" to "very certain": "How certain are you about these estimates?"
+Households and firms are asked the identical question on a scale ranging from "very certain" to "very uncertain": "How certain are you about these estimates?"